 Six Biases That Can Derail Your Portfolio

 When it comes to our money, humans are not exactly rational investors.
 In fact, there are six biases that can be harmful to investors and these detrimental biases can derail our ability to make the best possible decisions about building wealth.

-Often, clients do not realize their decisions are being negatively affected by these cognitive biases.
+Often, clients do not realize their decisions, risk tolerance and perception are being negatively affected by these cognitive biases.
 Because of this, they warrant a deeper look.

 Clients affected by this bias often overestimate the confidence level and the accuracy of their own judgement as greater than the objective accuracy of those judgments.
 In other words, the subjective estimation of our own accuracy and reliability is greater than it objectively is.
 This bias can result in an investor that has an unrealistically positive view of performance and results.